tamirgz/reverse-engineering-reference-manual/README.md

   * __Single-byte XOR's Weakness__: if there are many null bytes then key will be easy to figure out since XOR-ing nulls with the key reveals the key.
   * __Solutions To Single-Byte XOR Encoding's Weakness__:
     + Null-preserving single-byte XOR encoding: if plaintext is NULL or key itself, then it will not be encoded via XOR
+    + Generate the keystream used to XOR the data using a pseudorandom number generator
-    + Blum Blum Shub pseudo-random number generator: Produces a key stream which will be xor-ed with the data.
-Generic form: Value = (Value * Value) % M. M is a constant and an initial V needs to be given.
+      * Blum Blum Shub PRNG: generic form: Value<sup>i+1</sup> = (Value<sup>i</sup> * Value<sup>i</sup>) % M. M is a constant  that is the product of 2 large primes and an initial V needs to be given.
 Actual key being xor-ed with the data is the lowest byte of current PRNG value
   * __Identifying XOR Loop__: looks for a small loop that contains the XOR function (where it is xor-ing a register and a constant or a register with another register)
 * __Other Simple Encoding Scheme__:
   + ADD, SUB